Trifoliate Orange Citrus trifoliata

 -

-Trifoliate orange or hardy orange is an invasive deciduous thorny shrub or small tree in the Rutaceae (citrus) family native to China.
-The species name trifoliata is Latin for three leaved and refers to the glossy dark green three lobed leaves of this plant.
+Trifoliate orange is a deciduous thorny shrub or small tree in the citrus family (Rutaceae) native to China.
+The species epithet is Latin for “having three leaflets” and refers to the compound (trifoliolate or ternate) leaves of this species.
+It was brought into cultivation as a hardy rootstock for grafted citrus trees but has since become popular in its own right.

+The thorns of the trifoliate orange are sharp and numerous.
+The plant is not for high-traffic areas, but it can make a very effective security hedge.
+This plant blooms in mid-spring with large, fragrant flowers typical of the genus (although the flowers are not as fragrant as orange blossoms).
 The lemon-like fruit is exceedingly sour and full of seeds.
 If eaten in large quantities, the high acidity can cause severe stomach pain and nausea.
-Some people experience minor skin irritation with prolonged contact.
-While the peel and the pulp can be used to make marmalade, the fruit is often left on the tree to provide beauty well into winter.
+Some people experience minor skin irritation after handling the fruits or other plant parts in sunlight.
+Like many plants in the citrus family, it has chemicals in the leaves and fruits that can cause photodermatitis.
+While the peel and the pulp can be used to make marmalade, the lightly fuzzy, orange fruits are often left on the tree to provide beauty well into winter.

 Quick ID Hints:

-- Bright green twigs and numerous, long green spines
+- Bright green twigs and numerous, long green thorns

 Insects, Diseases, and Other Plant Problems: No serious pest or disease problems.
-It can be weedy and is considered invasive in some states including by the NC Invasive Plant Council.
+It can be weedy and is considered invasive in some states, including in NC by the NC Invasive Plant Council.
 See native alternatives to the left.

 The Clemson Cooperative Extension Home and Garden Information Center has a factsheet on common citrus insect and related pests.